 Welcome to the VCS family.
 We are excited to have the opportunity to share the love of God with you as we partner in the care and wellbeing of your child.
 The Bible says that children are “a gift from God, and the fruit of the womb is His reward” (Psalm 127:3).
 We believe that each child here at VCS is a gift from God.
 You can be sure that your child will receive a distinctive Christ-centered education in a nurturing and loving environment.

-When you visit our early education center, you’ll be pleased with the clean, bright environment, and the nurturing atmosphere.
+When you visit our early education center, you’ll be pleased with the clean, bright environment, and the creative atmosphere.
 We have a large, fenced playground and plenty of room inside for rolling, crawling, and playing.
 Our state-licensed caregivers consider their work not just a job, but a ministry, and they find great joy in the care of each child.

 Get To Know Our Heart